AP Explains: The African leader who refuses to leave

-JOHANNESBURG (AP) — The tiny nation of Gambia has West Africa on the brink of a military intervention, and thousands are fleeing the country.
-Longtime President Yahya Jammeh is refusing to step down after losing elections.
+JOHANNESBURG (AP) — The tiny nation of Gambia has West Africa on the brink of a military intervention, and thousands, including cabinet ministers, are fleeing the country.
+Longtime President Yahya Jammeh is refusing to step down after losing elections and has declared a state of emergency.
 On Thursday, President-elect Adama Barrow intends to go through with his inauguration, with the support of the international community.
 Here’s a look at the crisis.

 I CONCEDE … NO, I DON’T